niccoloraspa/demo-fury-distribution-minimal-gitops/README.md

   > ./clusters/fury-minimal-cluster/fury/fury-distribution-kustomization.yaml
 ```

-We don't perform any `validation` due to some race-condition on Custom Resource Definitions (CRDs).
-This happens because CRDs are referenced before they are created.
+We don't perform any `validation` (neither on client nor server) due to some race-condition on Custom Resource Definitions (CRDs).
+This happens because CRDs are referenced before they are created, resulting in an error.
+Without the validation we force the `kustomize apply` until the actual state matches the desired state.

 ### Deploy via GitOps